aslepyan/CompressiveTactileSubsampling/README.md

 ```

 ## Acknowledgement
 We sincerely appreciate Becca Greene, Prof. Jeremias Sulam and Prof. Jeremy Brown for their advice on this work.
+We also many many thanks Dr. Ron Rubinstein for his code for training the ksvd dictionary.

 ## Contact
 If you have any questions or inquiries, please feel free to contact this [email](mailto:aslepya1@jhu.edu).